sensei-hacker/inavwiki/Modes.md

 ### HOME RESET

 This mode provides a means to reset the home location or arming coordinates the model will return to.
 This is beneficial if you choose to launch or takeoff before the model has a GPS fix..
 By using this mode, you can fly past your launch site later in the flight, once a GPS fix is established.
-And momentarily activate the feature.. **Ideally, it is better to place this mode on a Pot or multi-position button, so it doesn't get unintentionally bumped.**
+And momentarily activate the feature.. **Ideally, it is better to place this mode on a Pot or multi-position button, so it doesn't get unintentionally activated.**

 ### HORIZON